Read Walter Benjamin with voice, context, and method in the same frame.

 Walter Benjamin

 Perhaps.
-Yet even a limited view can remain powerful if it makes the fragment as philosophical lightning: ruins, commodities, images, and artworks disclose historical truth under pressure harder to ignore.
+Yet even a limited view can remain powerful if it keeps the fragment as philosophical lightning: ruins, commodities, images, and artworks disclose historical truth under pressure harder to ignore than it was before.

 Critic